chrismachado/sdvanets/network_agent/README.md

 -w                    Log warning messages
 -c                    Log critical messages
---filename [FILENAME] Define filename to log file --filetime [FILETIME] Pass the time format to be appended in filename. (e.g) agent.py --log --filetime %Y
+--filename [FILENAME] Define filename to log file --filetime [FILETIME] Pass the time format to be appended in filename. (e.g) python -m network_agent --log --filetime %Y --filename=foo
-                      --filename test this command will result in the name: test2020.log --path [PATH]         If you want your won root path for save log files --name [NAME]         Define name of agent (should be same of the car) --rsu                 Set the agent to be a RSU
+                      this command will result in the name: foo2020.log --path [PATH]         If you want your won root path for save log files --name [NAME]         Define name of agent (should be same of the car) --rsu                 Set the agent to be a RSU